 Impact

 The vulnerability is a double free in the Linux kernel’s RDMA/pvrdma driver, triggered when pvrdma_uar_free() is called twice on the same context.
-This double free can corrupt kernel memory, potentially causing a kernel panic or creating a vector for privilege escalation if the freed memory is reused maliciously.
+This double free, identified as CWE-1341 and CWE-415, can corrupt kernel memory, potentially causing a kernel panic or creating a vector for privilege escalation if the freed memory is reused maliciously.
 The description does not list a specific exploitation chain, but kernel memory corruption can lead to system instability or arbitrary code execution when combined with other weaknesses.
+The likely attack vector, inferred from the description and typical RDMA exposure, is that an attacker capable of inducing the error path (for example through specially crafted RDMA traffic or by exploiting a local privileged process) could trigger the double free.

 Affected Systems